 Skip to contents

 This function runs multiple GRF causal forest models with enhanced features.
-In addition to estimating causal effects, it can compute the Rank-Weighted Average Treatment Effect (RATE) for each model.
+In addition to estimating causal effects, it stores placeholders for legacy inline RATE and directs inferential RATE to [margot_rate_cv()].
 It also gives you the option to train a separate "Qini forest" on a subset of data and compute Qini curves on held-out data, thereby avoiding in-sample optimism in the Qini plots.

 Usage